FrancoisPorcher/FrancoisPorcher/README.md

-# 👋🏻 Welcome to François's GitHub!
+# 👋🏻 Welcome to my GitHub!

 Hi there!
-I'm François, a Research Scientist in Artificial Intelligence coming from 🇫🇷 and 🇪🇸
+I'm François, a Research Scientist in Artificial Intelligence from 🇫🇷 and 🇪🇸

 ## 🚀 About Me